aws-solutions/media-services-application-mapper/docs/DEV_PROCESS.md

 Contributions via pull-requests are much appreciated.
 Before sending us a pull-request, please ensure that:

-1. You are working against the latest source on the *vX.Y.Z* branch under development.
+1. You are working against the latest source on the *dev-vX.Y.Z* branch under development.
 2. You check existing open and recently updated issues to make sure someone else hasn't addressed the need already.
 3. Contact a team member to discuss your proposed changes, or comment on an existing issue that you would like to help on.
 Let us know you're trying to help.